 Q: What's the Pushkar bracelet scam?

-A: At the lake ghats, priests approach tourists, tie a red thread ("Pushkar passport") on your wrist, perform a brief blessing, and then demand a large donation — INR 500-2,000 or more.
+A: At the lake ghats, freelance "priests" approach tourists, tie a red thread ("Pushkar passport") on your wrist, perform a brief blessing, and then demand a large donation — INR 500-2,000 or more.
 It's pushy and uncomfortable.
-Prevention: politely refuse the thread before it's tied.
-If it gets tied, you're under zero obligation to pay.
-Walk away firmly.
-This doesn't happen at the temples — only at the ghats from freelance "priests."
+The fix is simple: politely refuse the thread before it's tied.
+If it does get tied, you're under zero obligation to pay — just walk away firmly.
+This doesn't happen at the temples, only at the ghats.

 Q: Is Pushkar safe?